Ted Ellis (artist): Achievements

 In 2005, he was named "Entrepreneur of the Year" by the National Black Chamber of Commerce.

 Amistad Research Center at Tulane University in 2005 recognized Ted Ellis as a historical artist and mounted a week-long exhibition of his paintings in the Audubon Zoo's Tropical Bird House.
 The exhibit, Reflections of African American Culture: Paintings by Ted Ellis, was co-hosted by the Audubon Nature Institute.
-A reception held in Uptown New Orleans' Audubon Tea Room included an exhibition of Ted Ellis' works entitled A Celebration of African American Art and Culture: Paintings by Ted Ellis.
+A reception held in Uptown New Orleans' Audubon Tea Room included an exhibition of Ellis' works entitled A Celebration of African American Art and Culture: Paintings by Ted Ellis.
 Ellis donated two of the exhibition's pieces to the center: We Are Americans (2002) and The Struggle Continues (2003).
 He also chose the center to be the repository for his papers including the yearly donation of a piece of art to his collection there.

 Ellis featured in a Houston City Council meeting chaired by mayor Bill White where council member Sue Lovell declared May 23, 2006 "Ted Ellis Day", citing Ellis' contributions as a leading African American contemporary artist who in his art captures American culture.
 The Austin, Texas-based George Washington Carver Museum and Cultural Center in 2006 hosted Ellis' exhibition, Say My Name.

 In 2007, Ellis' work was exhibited at "Embrace: the Fine Art Fair of the National Black Arts Festival".
 In February of that year he was profiled in the "11th Annual Citywide African American Art Exhibition" at the Houston Museum of Fine Arts.
 He was a 2007 Honoree of the National Black MBA Association.

 Several of Ellis' works are in the permanent collections of the DuSable Museum of African American History in Chicago, the Charles H. Wright Museum of African American History in Detroit, Walt Disney Studios, the McKenna Museum of African American Art and the Free People of Color Museum in New Orleans, and the Amistad Research Center at Tulane University.